Table of Contents

 Side Effects of a Salicylic Acid Face Wash

-While salicylic acid is considered safe overall, too much of it is not good for the skin.
+While salicylic acid is considered safe overall, too much is unsuitable for the skin.
 Following are the side effects of a salicylic acid face wash you must be aware of (7):

 1. Irritation

-It can cause irritation due to extreme dryness, especially when clubbed with multiple products constituting the same element to combat the same ailment.
-People with sensitive skin may also find it difficult to use.
+It can irritate due to extreme Dryness, especially when clubbed with multiple products constituting the same element to combat the same ailment.
+People with sensitive skin may also find it challenging to use.

 2. Burning Sensation

-You may experience a slight burning sensation during the first few times of application.
-If the sensation persists even after 5-6 applications, contact your doctor immediately.
+You may experience a slight burning sensation during the first few application times.
+If the sensation persists after 5-6 applications, immediately contact your doctor.

 3. Adverse Reactions